 In Vedic texts, we don’t find words such as role and person.
 We rather find words such as guna, karma, and kāla, where guna is the individuality and personality of a person, karma is the moral consequences of their actions, and time controls both guna and karma.
 This description is not easily understood because while we can see the activity of people, it is not clear how my karma acts through their behavior (it seems apparent that my enjoyment and suffering often depend on others’ activities so if I have to suffer or enjoy, my karma should act through the behaviors of other people).
 In fact, the notion that my destiny is enacted by the actions of others creates new problems of free will.

 We can understand guna, karma, and kāla, through another triad called deśa-kāla-pātra, which is often translated as “time, place, and circumstance”.
 Since kāla is used in both cases, there is no need to separately explain the term; it means time.
 In previous posts, I have described how matter in Sāńkhya constructs a tree-like space from the three modes.
 The guna therefore, create space and each combination of the three modes is a unique ideological “place” in the universe.
-Hence, we can equate the term guna with the term deśa; one of them says that the world is three qualities, while other says the world is space; these two are identical notions when we understand how the locations in space are produced through the combination of three qualities.
+Consequently, we can equate the term guna with the term deśa or space and place; one of them says that the world is three qualities, while other says the world is space; these two are identical notions when we understand how the locations in space are produced through the combination of three qualities.

-Deśa-kāla-pātra means that karma creates the roles, scenes, or circumstances (i.e. the “vessels”) that our bodies fill up.
-To understand karma, we have to see how the universe is produced as roles, which are defined as rights and duties, and when the body occupies the role, there is a natural definition of moral behavior.
+Deśa-kāla-pātra means that karma creates the roles, the scenes of interactions, or circumstances (i.e. the “vessels”).
+These vessels are then filled up by material bodies whoc are placed into the various roles.
+To understand karma, we have to see how the universe is produced as roles and the body is pushed into that role.
+The roles define rights and duties, and when the body occupies the role, there is a natural definition of moral behavior.
 The morality exists as the “vessel” in which we are situated.
 We are expected to obey the bounds of this “vessel”—i.e. don’t exceed the rights and don’t fall short of the duties.

 Real and Imaginary Space